 Two years later, remote work is still a reality for Jean-Pierre.
 Given the context, his Hilo smart home is like having an ally.
 Jean-Pierre starts his day off with a hot coffee – his coffee machine, connected to a smart plug, turns on automatically when he wakes up.
-Then, instead of driving 45 minutes to get to work, he heads to the basement where a smart thermostat maintains the right room temperature, while the air quality and humidity level are monitored by a Netatmo weather station.
+Then, instead of driving 45 minutes to get to work, he heads to the basement where a smart thermostat maintains the right room temperature.
 “Since I spend the day in the same room, comfort is a top priority,” he says.
 Jean-Pierre can adjust or program all of his Hilo devices through the mobile application.
 “Instead of going into each room to adjust the thermostats, I can make the changes in just one minute.”

 More comfort means increased performance